Considering applying as the next Saskatchewanderer? Want a few tips or tricks to help your application from a former Saskatchewanderer?

 5. Be Personable

-If successful, you will be an online personality for both the Government of Saskatchewan and CAA Saskatchewan.
+Personality is key.
+If successful, you will be the online personality for the Government of Saskatchewan, CAA Saskatchewan and DirectWest.
 You are their representative and ambassador.
 You must be comfortable arriving to events alone and working on your own from all sorts of locations (hotels, backroads, on your cellphone, from your vehicle) as you update social media.
 Most importantly, you must be personable and able to speak with anyone.
 I met new people I needed to work with at every event and it was very important to be professional and personable.

 6. Read the FULL Job Description